pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 ### Istio

-Installation will use the demo profile; this will add the ingress and egress gateways and size the Envoy sidecar smaller.
+Installation will use the demo profile; completing this section will configure the cluster by adding the ingress and egress gateways.
+In addition, the demo profile uses a smaller Envoy sidecar.

 #### Prerequisites

 In order to install Istio, you will need the `istioctl` utility.
-On the Mac, you can use **brew** to install this application, or you can download the archive for your platform from the [release page](https://github.com/istio/istio/releases/tag/1.17.1).
+On the Mac, you can use **brew** to install this application, or you can download the archive for your platform from the [release page](https://github.com/istio/istio/releases/tag/1.18.0).
 You will need this archive to get the profile and add-on software in either case.
-Download the latest version (1.17.1 at the time of this writing).
+Download the latest version (1.18.0 at the time of this writing).
 On the system used to develop this guide, the **_istioctl_** binary was installed using brew but the one contained in the archive can be used as an alternative.
 The instructions on installation are [here](https://istio.io/latest/docs/setup/getting-started/).

 #### Installation